leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 As fast and agile an in-house fleet can be when it comes to day-to-day operations, it is very cumbersome when you want to scale it.

 Initially, it will be easy to expand your operations.
-All you have to do is add additional drop-off locations, [optimize their routes](https://elogii.com/blog/what-is-route-optimization-and-why-you-need-it/), and add them to your fleet’s delivery schedule.
+All you have to do is add additional drop-off locations, [**optimize their routes**](https://elogii.com/blog/what-is-route-optimization-and-why-you-need-it/), and add them to your fleet’s delivery schedule.
 But what happens when your demand outgrows the size of your fleet?

 When that happens, you will need to increase your capacity.
 And that will require another round of investment.